Andre Ayew assists and scores in 3-0 Swansea victory at Middlesbrough | Goal.com

 Swansea sit temporarily in seventh place, tied on 56 points with sixth-placed Preston North End who occupy the final Premier League promotion play-off spot.

-Their next outing is a home tie with Luton Town at the Liberty on June 27.
+Their next outing is a home tie with Luton Town at the Liberty Stadium on June 27.